Student visa

 Visas applications:

-The processing time until approval for the student visa can take between 5 to 8 weeks since receiving your application in the office, if all required documents are provided.
-Missing documents are subject to cause delays in the approval times.
+The processing time until approval for the student visa can take between 5 to 8 weeks.

 This General Consulate recommends not purchasing plane tickets until your visa has been granted.